Financial-Times/engineering-progression/site/pages/faq.md

 ## Is there an individual contributor route?

-There is no separate individual contributor route to promotion, but the aim is to have a single set of competencies that are flexible enough to allow for a variety of ways that an engineer can demonstrate seniority.
+There is no separate individual contributor route for progression, but the aim is to have a single set of competencies that are flexible enough to allow for a variety of ways that an engineer can demonstrate seniority.